jamesfloresjr/ansible-role-win-install-software/README.md

 ⚠️ Currently still in development ⚠️

 Install/update software on Windows hosts in an air-gapped network with Ansible.
-Requires a repository to be setup on a network share.

 ## Requirements